- NAME: John Lennon

 Answer questions and see how you rank against other players.Play Now

-Pop star, composer, and songwriter John Lennon was born on October 9, 1940, in Liverpool, England.
-Lennon met Paul McCartney in 1957 and invited him to join his music group.
+John Lennon was born on October 9, 1940, in Liverpool, England.
+He met Paul McCartney in 1957 and invited McCartney to join his music group.
 They eventually formed the most successful songwriting partnership in musical history.
-Lennon left The Beatles in 1969 and later released albums with his wife Yoko Ono, and others.
-In 1980,
+Lennon left the Beatles in 1969 and later released albums with his wife, Yoko Ono, among others.
+On December 8, 1980,

 "The more that I see, the less that I know for sure."